marcoalopez/marcoalopez.github.io/Resume.md

 # *PhD* Marco A. Lopez-Sanchez

-***Short bio***: Marco is a postdoctoral researcher at [Géosciences Montpellier - CNRS](http://www.gm.univ-montp2.fr/spip.php?article2813&lang=fr) in France.
-He holds a *PhD* in Geology from the University of Oviedo in Spain.
-In the past, he combined jobs outside the academy as a Geology teacher and freelance geologist with postdoctoral training in the research group of [Sergio Llana-Fúnez](http://geol00.geol.uniovi.es/~slf/web/eng/SLF_home.html).
-Since the beginning of 2018, he is working with [Andréa Tommasi](http://www.gm.univ-montp2.fr/PERSO/tommasi/deia-us.html) in the *Manteau et Interfaces* research group in Montpellier, where his research focuses on characterisation of microstructure and texture during deformation and annealing processes using in-situ monitoring.
-Although in the past I worked mainly with quartzfeldspathic rocks, currently the materials I work with are olivine, ice, and magnesium.
+***Short bio***: I am a postdoctoral researcher at [Géosciences Montpellier - CNRS](http://www.gm.univ-montp2.fr/spip.php?article2813&lang=fr) in France.
+I hold a *PhD* in Geology from the University of Oviedo in Spain.
+In the past, I combined jobs outside the academy as a geology teacher and freelance geologist with postdoctoral training in [Sergio Llana-Fúnez](http://geol00.geol.uniovi.es/~slf/web/eng/SLF_home.html) research group.
+Since the beginning of 2018, I have been working with [Andréa Tommasi](http://www.gm.univ-montp2.fr/PERSO/tommasi/deia-us.html) in the *Manteau et Interfaces* research group in Montpellier, where my research focuses on the characterisation of microstructure and texture during deformation and annealing processes using in-situ monitoring.
+Although in the past I worked mainly with quartz-feldspathic rocks, the materials I currently work with are olivine, ice, and magnesium.

-Marco research interests include different aspects of geodynamic processes from microscopic to orogen-scale.
-His primary interests include rock deformation and rheology, crustal-scale shear zones, crustal strength modelling, characterization of rock microstructure/texture using EBSD and image analysis, and understanding strain localization in nature.
-Other interests are geological mapping and evolution of ancient orogens, the interaction between rock deformation, fluids and metamorphism, and the establishment of the absolute time at which deformation processes occur.
-I also enjoy programming for data analysis and a few other cool [things](https://github.com/marcoalopez).
+My research interests include different aspects of geodynamic processes from the microscopic to the orogenic scale.
+My primary interests include rock deformation and rheology, crustal-scale shear zones, crustal strength modelling, characterization of rock microstructure/texture through EBSD and image analysis, and understanding strain localization in nature.
+Other interests are the evolution of ancient orogens, the interaction between rock deformation, fluids and metamorphism, and the establishment of the absolute time at which deformation processes occur.
+I also enjoy programming for data analysis and other cool [things](https://github.com/marcoalopez).

 ## Personal details